dannywieser/multirepo-build-deps/README.md

 "@myorg/my-other-repo": "git://github.com/myorg/my-other-repo.git#feature/a-feature-branch",
 ```

 However, the issue with this strategy occurs when the code in that repo needs to be built/transpiled in order to be used by the dependent repo.
+For example, code written in TypeScript needs to be transpiled to js, and code using it will likely rely on types that are only generated at build time.

-This package provides a simple script that can be used to run a yarn script on a package inside node_modules to prepare it for usage as a dependency.
+This package provides a simple script that can be used to run a yarn script on a package inside node_modules to prepa

+## requirements

+This package currently relies on yarn being installed (the shell scripts here use yarn internally to install dependencies and run scripts).

 ## build-deps